onemoonsci/nmrfxprocessordocs/pages/03.processor/04.scripts/docs.md

 :    Save the script to a file.
 Use this button to explicitly save the script to a different location and name and name than the default (*process.py* in the FID directory).

+Load Operations...

+:  Load a text file containing operations.
+This is not a Python script, but a simple list of operations as they would appear in the Operations List tab.
+The operations in the file can leave off the parentheses if there are no optional arguments.
+So you could have an entry like "SB()" or "SB".
+The operations in the file will be appended on to whatever operations are currently displayed in the Operations List tab.
+This is partiularly useful for loading in commands to generate and process a simulated FID.

+Save Operations...

+:  Save the current list of operations (in the Operations List tab) to a file.
+Choosing this operation will display a File browser so you can choose a location and file name.
+Since the operation file is not a Python script it is best to give it an extension like ".txt" rather than ".py".